Frequently Asked Questions

 How are Social Thinking® sessions different than other social skills sessions?

-Social Thinking® Clinics use the treatment framework and curriculum developed by Michelle Garcia Winner to teach the thinking that underlies social skills.
+Social Thinking® Clinics use the treatment framework and methodology developed by Michelle Garcia Winner to teach the thinking that underlies social skills.
 In addition to helping the client understand the “why” behind the social norms related to relationships, being part of a group, and participating in a conversation, we also help to connect the dots between how the social mind impacts social academic tasks, vocational activities, organizational skills, and much more.
 We seek to teach students how to problem solve rather than to memorize.
 The social experience requires us to adapt our social behavior based on the situation and social situations constantly change!

 How are your groups and individual sessions structured?